 Andris Poga is the Chief Conductor of the Stavanger Symphony Orchestra since 2021/22 season.
 He was the Music Director of the Latvian National Symphony Orchestra (LNSO) from 2013 till 2021 and will continue to collaborate with the LNSO as its Artistic Advisor.

-Highlights of recent years have included concerts and tours with the leading orchestras of Germany, France, Italy, Japan and other countries.
-After the first successful collaborations he has been invited back to the NDR Elbphilharmonie Orchester Hamburg, WDR Symphony Cologne, Munich Philharmonic, Deutsches Symphonie-Orchester Berlin, Dresden Philharmonic, Tonhalle-Orchester Zürich, Gewandhausorchester Leipzig, NHK Symphony Orchestra, Hong Kong Philharmonic.
-He has also conducted the Wiener Symphoniker, Accademia Nazionale di Santa Cecilia, Orchestre National de France, Royal Philharmonic and Sydney Symphony among many others.
+Highlights of recent years have included concerts with the leading orchestras of Germany, France, Italy, Japan and Scandinavia.
+After the first successful collaborations he has been invited back to the NDR Elbphilharmonie Orchester Hamburg, Tonhalle-Orchester Zürich, Gewandhausorchester Leipzig, SWR Symphony Stuttgart, NHK Symphony Orchestra Tokyo and many others.
+He has also conducted the Wiener Symphoniker, Saint Petersburg Philharmonic, Accademia Nazionale di Santa Cecilia, Orchestre National de France, Royal Philharmonic Orchestra, Hong Kong Philharmonic, Sydney Symphony.

-In 2010, Andris Poga won the First Prize of the Evgeny Svetlanov International Conducting Competition, which thrust him into the international scene.
-He became an assistant to Paavo Järvi at the Orchestre de Paris, working with him from 2011 to 2014, and from 2012 to 2014 he served as an assistant conductor for the Boston Symphony Orchestra.
+In 2010, Andris Poga was the First Prize winner of the Evgeny Svetlanov International Conducting Competition, which thrust him into the international scene.
+He was an assistant to Paavo Järvi at the Orchestre de Paris from 2011 to 2014, and from 2012 to 2014 he served as an assistant conductor for the Boston Symphony Orchestra.

 Andris has graduated the conducting department of the Jāzeps Vītols Latvian Academy of Music.
 He also studied philosophy at the University of Latvia and conducting at the Vienna University of Music and Performing Arts.